 The priest God raised up was a boy named Samuel, who was dedicated to the tabernacle by his mother, Hannah, a formerly barren woman who had prayed for a child.
 Hannah spoke her prayer in Eli’s presence, and he had blessed her: “Go in peace, and may the God of Israel grant you what you have asked of him” (1 Samuel 1:17).
 God answered Hannah’s prayer, and she had a son.
 After Samuel was weaned, she gave him to the Lord’s service (1 Samuel 1:24–28).

 The young Samuel lived in the tabernacle, under the tutelage and care of Eli.
-Each year, Hannah brought Samuel a linen ephod for him to wear in the house of the Lord (1 Samuel 2:19).
+Each year, Hannah brought Samuel a robe for him to wear in the house of the Lord (1 Samuel 2:19).
 Eli again blessed Hannah and her husband, asking God to give Hannah children to replace the one she had dedicated to the Lord (1 Samuel 2:20).
 Hannah eventually gave birth to three more sons and two daughters (verse 21).

 Later, when Samuel was a little older and Eli’s eyes were so weak that he could barely see, the Lord Himself spoke to Samuel.
 In the middle of the night, the Lord “came and stood” in Samuel’s room (1 Samuel 3:10) and told the young boy to deliver to Eli the message that it was almost time for the prophesied judgment to fall upon his family (verses 11–14).
 Eli humbly accepted God’s decree, and Samuel was confirmed as a prophet of the Lord in Shiloh (1 Samuel 3:19–21).